aous72/OpenJPH/README.md

 from inside the html folder; the default port is 6931.
 Alternatively, a simple python webserver can be run using

-    python -m SimpleHTTPServer 8000
+    python -m http.server 8000

 also from inside the html folder.
 Here, 8000 is the port number at which the webserver will be listening.
-The webpage can then be accessed by open 127.0.0.1:8000 in you browser.
+The webpage can then be accessed by open localhost:8000 in you browser.
 Any browser supporting webassembly can be used to view this webpage; examples include Firefox, Chrome, Safari, and Edge, on a desktop, mobile, or tablet.

 # Visual Studio Code Remote Containers #